Ceaustin117/microMouseSwarm/README.md

  Four algorithmic choices for the maze solving.

+ Algorithm Choices are:

+ (1)Left Wall Follow

- Choices are: (1)Left Wall Follow, (2) Right Wall Follow, (3) 50/50 chance of Left or Right Wall Follow, (4)Switch between Left or Right Wall follow when next to another microMouse
+ (2) Right Wall Follow

+ (3) 50/50 chance of Left or Right Wall Follow

+ (4)Switch between Left or Right Wall follow when next to another microMouse

 This is a general program only using the libraries